StarRocks/killercoda-starrocks/install-starrocks/intro.md

 ### Welcome !

-In this scenario we'll learn how to list all pods in the cluster.
+In this scenario we'll learn how to install StarRocks.

 **HAVE FUN**